scyclow/flashbot/README.md

 ## Setup
 - `npm install`
 - Construct a list of transactions.
 You can get the gasLimit and tx data by doing a dry run with metamask and/or etherscan
-- Test out on goerli
+- Test out on goerli (youll have to request goerli ETH and testing NFT using faucet first.
+You can use paradigm multifaucet https://faucet.paradigm.xyz/)
 - Run on mainnet

 ## Usage